 Choosing a lender isn't the first step in becoming a homeowner.
 In reality, the home buying process begins with your finances.
 To become a homeowner, you must consider your FICO score along with the type of mortgage loan for which you'll qualify in Kingwood, Texas.

-The Fair Isaac Company bases your FICO score on the summary of your complete credit history.
-The score ranges from 300 to 850, with most people traditionally having a score of 600.
-In recent years, however, some borrowers have seen their score drop by hundreds of points as a result of unemployment, charged off credit card accounts, or credit card accounts closed by the lender due to inactivity.
-Some of the pieces in deciding your FICO score are:
+The Fair Isaac Company bases your FICO score on the summary of your total credit history.
+Most people usually have a score of 650, but scores are tiered from 300 to 850.
+Since we've experienced an economic downturn, however, some borrowers have seen their score lowered after loss of employment, charged off credit card accounts, or credit card accounts terminated because the card didn't carry a high balance.
+Some of the factors in calculating your FICO score are: